armbian/documentation/docs/build-framework/switches/index.md

 !!! tip "Saw a 'Deprecated switch' warning?"
     It means a switch you passed has been renamed.
 The build still honours it for now, but update your config or command line to the name the warning points to.

+!!! note "For maintainers: registering a rename"
+    Rename a switch by adding one line to the `DEPRECATED_SWITCH_ALIASES` map in [`lib/functions/general/deprecations.sh`](https://github.com/armbian/build/blob/main/lib/functions/general/deprecations.sh), mapping the old name to the new one (`[OLD_NAME]="NEW_NAME"`).
+Nothing else has to change — consumers can move to the new name later.